Consistent Manifold Representation for Topological Data Analysis: Manifold topology from graph topology

-In the special case of uniform sampling, the theory of \cite{diffusion} is equivalent to the unweighted $\epsilon$-ball construction (using the kernel $K_{\epsilon}(x,y) = \mathbbm{1}_{||x-y||<\epsilon}$).
-In Sec.~\ref{background}, combined with a result of \cite{von2008consistency}, we prove spectral convergence of this graph Laplacian to the Laplace-Beltrami operator, which we refer to as \emph{spectral consistency} of the graph Laplacian.
-We should note that the result of \cite{von2008consistency} requires several extra conditions and in Sec.~\ref{background} we prove that these conditions are superfluous.
-In particular, for a manifold without boundary or with a smooth boundary, the CkNN graph construction the spectral convergence is guaranteed.
-This is the bottom arrow in the following diagram:
+In this article, we are concerned mainly with addressing the first problem by showing the spectral convergence required to obtain certain types of topological invariants, namely cohomology.
+In Sec.~\ref{background}, combined with a result of \cite{von2008consistency}, we prove pointwise and spectral convergence of the CkNN graph Laplacian to the Laplace-Beltrami operator, which we refer to as \emph{spectral consistency} of the graph Laplacian.
+In particular, for a manifold without boundary or with a smooth boundary, convergence of the CkNN graph construction is guaranteed, and the manifold topology is uniquely determined.

+The question remains, does spectral consistency to the Laplace-Beltrami operator imply topological consistency?
+The question can be visualized in the following diagram.

 The left vertical arrow corresponds to the fact that the graph Laplacian $L_{un} = D-W$ can trivially be used to reconstruct the entire graph since the non-diagonal entries are simply the negative of the adjacency matrix.
 Since the graph determines the entire VR complex, the graph Laplacian completely determines the VR homology of the graph.
 This connection is explicitly spectral for the zero homology, since the zero-homology of a graph corresponds exactly to the zero-eigenspace of the graph Laplacian \cite{von2007tutorial}.